Keyboard harmony and technique: advanced

 By the end of this course you should be able to...

-- give a technically-at-ease and harmonically-informed performance of a keyboard work by W.A.
-Mozart, J. Haydn or L. van Beethoven
+- give a technically-at-ease and harmonically-informed performance of a keyboard work by late L. van Beethoven, Franz Schubert and Robert Schumann

-- broaden your understanding of how Classical composers such as W.A.
-Mozart, J. Haydn or L. van Beethoven use harmony in their compositions
+- Broaden your understanding of how Romantic composers such as L. van Beethoven, Franz Schubert and Robert Schumann use harmony in their compositions

 What level is the course and do I need any particular skills?